Last Updated on July 18, 2021 by Chenée Lewis

-Right now it’s June.
-That means it’s barbecue season, blueberry season, and ice cream season — three big reasons that you NEED to make this cobbler!
+I love summer!
+It’s barbecue season, blueberry season, and ice cream season — three big reasons that you NEED to make this cobbler!
 This smoky, sweet skillet blueberry cobbler with whiskey smoked sugar and a tender, crunchy biscuit topping is all you need to feel like summertime!
 It starts with a rich, spiced blueberry filling that is cooked up right in the skillet.
-Then we’ll top our blueberries with a tender biscuit topping and the added touch of whiskey barrel smoked sugar.
+Then we’ll top our blueberry filling with a tender biscuit topping and the added touch of whiskey barrel smoked sugar.
 This cobbler will make you the star of your next barbecue!

 - unsalted butter – to keep your blueberry filling from sticking to the skillet, and to add buttery richness to your biscuit topping.